Mariusmarten/Complexity-Resources/README.md

 (https://www.nature.com/articles/374227a0)

 ### Computational modeling
 Mathematical modelling has become an increasingly relevant instrument, reality often turns out too complicated to be summarized within a limited set of rules.
+Especially linearization becomes increasingly unacceptable, the further a phenomen is from a condition of stable equilibrium.

 All sciences have the identification and prediction of the evolution of systems over time in common, for this purpose modeling is well suited.

 -neuroscience